hl2guide/All-in-One-Customized-Adblock-List/README.md

 _This is an all-in-one adblock list that thoroughly blocks trackers, popup ads, ads, unwanted cookies, fake news, cookie warning messages, typosquatters, unwanted comment sections, crypto-coin mining, YouTube clutter, Twitter guff and social network hassles._

+This list focuses on a "distrust website first" basis with an expected whitelisting on the users end for approved websites.
+The list is aggressive and may "break" some websites that use CAPTCHAs (Google.com and the like).

 ## Important News 📰

 ***(as of Feb 21, 2020)